lethisa/lethisa/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on IT Operation
+- 🌱 I’m currently learning DevOps
+- 👯 I’m looking to collaborate on DevOps
+- 💬 Ask me about DevOps
+- 📫 How to reach me: lethisaputri@gmail.com

 <!--
 **lethisa/lethisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.